-Otherwise, if any of the above conditions is not true, then: the values of the properties of the ${\tt video/broadcast}$ object ${\tt currentChannel}$ SHALL be the same as those provided in the channel argument to this method, updated as defined in section 8.4.3 the channel is not considered to be part of the channel list The resulting current channel after any subsequent call to nextChannel () or prevChannel () is implementation dependent, however all appropriate functions SHALL be called and DOM events dispatched.
+Otherwise, if any of the above conditions is not true, then: the values of the properties of the video/broadcast object currentChannel SHALL be the same as those provided in the channel argument to this method, updated as defined in section 8.4.3 the channel is not considered to be part of the channel list The resulting current channel after any subsequent call to nextChannel() or prevChannel () is implementation dependent, however all appropriate functions SHALL be called and DOM events dispatched.
 The OITF SHALL visualize the video content received over the tuner in the area of the browser allocated for the video/broadcast object.
-If the OITF cannot visualize the video content following a successful tuner switch (e.g., because the channel is under parental lock), the OITF SHALL trigger the function specified by the onChannelChangeError property with the appropriate channel and errorState value, and dispatch a corresponding DOM event (see below).
+If the OITF cannot visualize the video content following a successful tuner switch (e.g. because the channel is under parental lock), the OITF SHALL trigger the function specified by the onChannelChangeError property with the appropriate channel and errorState value, and dispatch a corresponding DOM event (see below).
 If successful, the OITF SHALL trigger the function specified by the onChannelChangeSucceeded property with the given channel value, and also dispatch a corresponding DOM event.
-Arguments channel The channel to which a switched is requested.
+Arguments The channel to which a switched is requested.
 If the channel object specifies a ccid, the ccid identifies the channel to be set.
-If the channel does not specify a ccid, the idType determines which properties of the channel are used to define the channel to be set, for example, if the channel is of type ID IPTV SDS or ID IPTV URI, the ipBroadcastID identifies the channel to be set.
-If null, the video/broadcast object SHALL transition to the unrealized state and release any resources used for decoding video and/or audio.
-A ChannelChangeSucceeded event SHALL be generated when the operation has completed. trickplay Optional flag indicating whether resources SHOULD be allocated to support trick play.
-This argument provides a hint to the receiver in order that it may allocate appropriate resources.
+If the channel does not specify a ccid, the idType determines which properties of the channel are used to define the channel to be set, for example, if the channel is of type ID_IPTV_SDS or ID_IPTV_URI, the ipBroadcastID identifies the channel to be set If null, the video/broadcast object SHALL transition to the unrealized state and release any resources used for decoding video and/or audio.
+A ChannelChangeSucceeded event SHALL be generated when the operation has completed.
+Optional flag indicating whether resources SHOULD be allocated to support trick play.
+This argument provides a trickplay hint to the receiver in order that it may allocate appropriate resources.
 Failure to allocate appropriate resources, due to a resource conflict, a lack of trickplay support, or due to the OITF ignoring this hint, SHALL have no effect on the success or failure of this method.
 If trickplay is not supported, this SHALL be indicated through the failure of later calls to methods invoking trickplay functionality.
 The timeShiftMode property defined in section 7.13.2.2 shall provide information as to type of trickplay resources that should be allocated.
-If argument contentAccessDescriptorURL is included then the trickplay argument SHALL be included. contentAccessDescriptorURL Optional argument containing a Content Access Streaming descriptor (the format of which is defined in Annex E.2) that can be included to provide additional information for dealing with IPTV broadcasts that are (partially) DRM-protected.
-The argument SHALL be undefined or null if it is not applicable quiet Optional flag indicating whether the channel change operation shall be carried out quietly, as described in clause A.2.4.3.2 below.
-Valid values are: 0: Normal channel change 1: Normal channel change with no UI displayed 2: Quiet channel change All other values shall cause a normal channel change to occur.
+If argument ${\tt contentAccessDescriptorURL}$ is included then the trickplay argument SHALL be included.
+Optional argument containing a Content Access contentAccessDescriptorURL Streaming descriptor (the format of which is defined in Annex E.Ž) that can be included to provide additional information for dealing with IPTV broadcasts that are (partially) DRM-protected.
+The argument SHALL be undefined or null if it is not applicable. quiet Optional flag indicating whether the channel change operation shall be carried out quietly, as described in clause A.2.4.3.2 below.
+Valid values are: 0: Normal channel change 1: Normal channel change with no UI displayed occur.